angular/angular/aio/content/guide/lifecycle-hooks.md

 #### Write lean hook methods to avoid performance problems

-When you run the *AfterView* sample, notice how frequently Angular calls `AfterViewChecked()`$emdash;often when there are no changes of interest.
+When you run the *AfterView* sample, notice how frequently Angular calls `AfterViewChecked()`-often when there are no changes of interest.
 Be very careful about how much logic or computation you put into one of these methods.

 <div class="lightbox">